July 11, 2022

 Charles Brady King had planned to enter the Chicago Times-Herald Contest of 1895 but his car was not ready.
 It was finished in 1896 and was the first gasoline automobile to be driven in the streets of Detroit.
 Henry Ford had followed him on a bicycle.
 Charles King next joined up with Jonathan D. Maxwell to build the Northern motor car but left this venture in 1908 and spent two years in Europe studying automobile design.

 Charles King returned to Detroit to design his new car, which was tested in 1910.
 The King Motor Car Company was organised in early 1911 to produce the King, using the slogan "The Car of No Regrets".
 The King began as a 35hp four-cylinder automobile, which was popular and sold well.
-King expanded his manufacturing plant but the King company went into receivership within months.
+King expanded his manufacturing plant in 1912 but this may have been too hasty as the King company went into receivership soon after.

 Emblems